-Work Expenses as Tax Deduction
+Work Expenses as Tax Deductions

 - To produce or collect income that must be included in your gross income,